pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/manual/misc/required-macos-settings/index.md

 Under normal circumstances, there is no need to read this page, as the necessary settings have already been made during the initial setup.

-However, we describe the macOS settings that are made during the initial setup of Karabiner-Elements for the following cases.
+However, we explain the macOS settings made during the initial setup of Karabiner-Elements for the following purposes:

--   If you canceled during the initial setup and want to continue in the middle of the process
--   If you want to check the macOS settings made during the initial setup
+-   If you want to check the macOS settings made during the initial setup.
--   If Karabiner-Elements is not working properly and you want to make sure that macOS is configured properly
+-   If Karabiner-Elements is not working properly and you want to ensure that the macOS settings are correct.

 ---

-## Keep background items enabled
+## Enable background services

-{{% alert title="Note" color="danger" %}}

-This setting exists only on macOS Ventura or later

-{{% /alert %}}

-{{% alert color="success" %}}
+{{% alert color="primary" %}}

 Karabier-Elements has processes running constantly in the background, that handle input events.
 You have to keep the background items enabled in `macOS System Settings > General > Login Items`.